EasyNavigation/easynavigation.github.io/howtos/index.rst

 - **Simple navigation** – basic examples using the Simple stack.
 - **Costmap navigation** – using 2D costmaps for mapping and planning.
-- **GridMap navigation** – elevation‑aware mapping and path planning.
+- **GridMap navigation** – elevation-aware mapping and path planning.
+- **Bonxai navigation** – building and using probabilistic Bonxai maps.
+- **NavMap navigation** – surface-based mapping and 3D navigation.
 - **Controllers** – configuring and tuning controllers for different robots.
-- **Behaviors** – using extternally EasyNav from any application or behavior.
+- **Behaviors** – using EasyNav externally from any application or behavior.
-- **General** - ways to do some something, more or less independ from the stack.
+- **General** – ways to do something independent of a specific stack.

 Use these guides as templates or quick references while developing with EasyNav.